IBM/universal-connectors/filter-plugin/logstash-filter-cockroachdb-guardium/README.md

    the syslog messages to the provided host `TARGET_HOST` at the provided port `TARGET_PORT`.

    **Note:** You can set any port number except 5000 when using Guardium Data Protection version 12.0 or 12.1.

+   The template injects the server hostname and port into each message so Guardium can identify the source server correctly.
+Replace `<SERVER_HOSTNAME>` with the stable hostname of your CockroachDB node and `<SERVER_PORT>` with its port (default: `26257`).

    Add the following configuration: